visavisconti/visavisconti/README.md

-<p align="left">📚 I'm interested in: neuroimaging, social cognition, discrete differential geometry, topology, computer graphics and audio-processing</p>
+<p align="left">📚 Enthusiastic about the convergence of audio and geometric processing, discrete differential geometry, topology, social cognition, and neuroimaging.</p>

 ###